 - a letter of motivation stating the reasons why you wish to attend the CERG-C training

-- A copy of your University diploma (master equivalent or PhD) with the grades obtained during the studies
+- A copy of your University diplomas (master equivalent or PhD) with the grades obtained during the studies

-(original documents in English, French, Italian, Spanish accepted, original documents written in
+(copy of original documents in English, French, Italian, Spanish accepted; original documents written in

 another language need to be accompanied by an English certified version)